pyfsi/coconut/coupling_components/coupled_solvers/coupled_solvers.md

 ## Aitken

-This coupled solver inherits from the class `GaussSeidel`.
+This coupled solver inherits from the class `CoupledSolverGaussSeidel`.
 The `type` for this coupled solver is `coupled_solvers.aitken`.

 ### Algorithm